Bulldog

 This left hand drive car of both great length and width only seats two occupants.
 Instrumentation was provided by the then ‘state of the art’ LED technology and touch type sensors straight out of the new AM Lagonda.

-The black and white press images below were taken by AML photographer, Roger Stowers back in 1980 and are very interesting to compare to the more recent photographs.
+The black and white 1980 press images below were taken by AML photographer, Roger Stowers back in 1980 and are very interesting to compare to the more recent photographs.

-From 2020, Bulldog was sold and is now at Classic Motor Cars in Bridgenorth undergoing an extensive restoration.
+In 2020, Bulldog was sold to a collector and moved to Classic Motor Cars in Bridgenorth to undergo an extensive restoration.
 I was extremely fortunate to see the car midway through the first year of the restoration in September 2020.
-The plan is to bring the car back to 1980 spec with original fuel injection and for it finally to crack the 200 mph barrier.
-By late Summer 2021, the car was about finished and was put on display at the Hampton Court Concours of Elegence.
+The plan was to bring the car back to 1980 spec with modern fuel injection and for it finally to crack the 200 mph barrier.

 • Body/Coachwork: